 Medal design include the following elements:

 The Panathinaikos Stadium | M | COLECTOR 2019 | SEGAS LOGO | OPAP LOGO | GRIGORIS LAMBRAKIS FIGURE

 The official name of the respective Games, in this case Games of the XXXII Olympiad Tokyo 2020 The Olympic five rings symbo

 Ribbon: Attached to the top of medal | Length: 450mm

-The basis of the Medal and the side depicting the Panathenaic Stadium, designed by Spyros Kizis, of KIZI STUDIO.
+The basis of the Medal and the side depicting the Panathenaic stadium, designed by Spyros Kizis, member of KIZI STUDIO.